TriG-Tbh/trig-tbh.github.io/python/2019-10-20_channelscanning/index.md

 ## Date: 2019-10-20

-The first test I ever did with the discord library.
+A test I did with the discord library.

 This scanned the channels of a server for all messages that had words in them.